jhollinger/occams-record/README.md

 * Eliminates the N+1 query problem.
 * Allows custom SQL when eager loading associations (use `select`, `where`, `order`, etc).
 * `find_each`/`find_in_batches` respects `order` and `limit`.
-* Allows eager loading when using raw SQL.
+* Allows eager loading of associations when using raw SQL.
 * Allows `find_each`/`find_in_batches` when using raw SQL.

 [Look over the speed and memory measurements yourself!](https://github.com/jhollinger/occams-record/wiki/Measurements).
 OccamsRecord achieves all of this by making some very specific trade-offs:

 * OccamsRecord results are **read-only**.
-* OccamsRecord objects are **purely database rows** - they don't have any instance methods from your Rails models.
+* OccamsRecord results are **purely database rows** - they don't have any instance methods from your Rails models.
 * OccamsRecord queries must eager load each association that will be used.
 Otherwise they simply won't be availble.

 ## Usage